+Summer Exercise Safety Tips.
 One of my favorite seasons is summer.
 I love the sun, the beaches, and of course, all of the fun summer exercise ideas once the weather turns warm.
 One thing that is important is to remember to stay safe while exercising when the temperature begins to heat up outside.
-Heat stroke can be a huge issues in the summer months.
-Not just for those outside playing, but also for those who are trying to workout to lose weight.
+Heat stroke can be a huge issue in the summer months.
+Not just for those outside playing, but also for those who are trying to work out to lose weight.
 We have some great tips to keep you safe this summer while you continue working off those last few pounds.

 Summer Exercise Safety Tips

 Stay well-hydrated.
 Even if you work out inside at the gym, summer exercise safety includes staying well-hydrated.
 When you are sweating a lot during exercise, you need not just water but also some electrolytes.
 Make sure to drink plenty of water before, during, and after your workout.
 Then grab a bottle of Gatorade, Powerade, or similar to drink.